zhmz90/Daily/README.md

 **less is more**

+### 1/2
+    readdoc and intro to network, hackerrank, julia, lan

 ### 1/1
 	learn Readdoc and hackrank
+	learn introduction to network of stanford
 ### 12/31
 	just remains a few bugs of work.
 Go to Deep for now.